 So we can put some of the speculation away - unless the High Court does something really strange, a recount would just see one Family First Senator replacing another.

-(Note: If they do rule the whole FF ticket ineligible, or if Gichuhi is ineligible for some other reason, then Bowland's simulations have shown the recount electing McEwen (ALP).
+(Note: If they do rule the whole FF ticket ineligible, then Bowland's simulations have shown the recount electing McEwen (ALP).
+The scenario in which Gichuhi is also ineligible has not been simulated but it looks like McEwen wins there too.
 No scenario has been found in which the Liberals or One Nation win the seat.)